GenmitsuOfficial/Genmitsu_Tech/README.md

 # Display non ASCII Japanese on GUISlice

+-OS here is Windows 9-11
 -Microcontroller to use here is ESP32 wroom 32E
 -You can directly use the vlw file in the GUISliceJapaneseCharacters folder and Upload to your MCU

 ## Step one download TTF and Install Font on OS: